mamazu/documentation-parser/README.md

 >echo "ABC";
 >
 >\```
 * RST parser: Parser that parses mark down.
-This is a popular language for documentation appearently.
+This is a popular language for the documentation apparently.

 ### Validators
 * CompositeValidator: Validates all of its children passed into the constructor